-No field modifications are mandatory however to obtain maximum efficiency, the horizontal drip shield must be removed.
+No field modifications are mandatory however to obtain maximum efficiency, the horizontal drip shield, side drain pan and drain pan extension can be removed.

-Drip Shield Removal: Refer to Figure 1, remove the two (2) screws that secure the drip shield support brackets to the condensate collectors (one screw per side).
-Remove the two (2) screws that secure the drip shield to the drain pan.
-The drip shield and drip shield brackets may now be removed.

-The bottom left drain connection is the primary drain for this application and condensate drain line must be attached to this drain connection.
-The top connection of the three drain connections on the drain pan must remain plugged for this application.
-The bottom right drain connection is for the secondary drain line (if used).
+Side Drain Pan and Extension Removal: Refer to Figure 1, remove the two (2) screws that secure the drip shield support brackets to the condensate collectors (front and back).
+Unsnap the side drain pan from the bottom drain pan using a screw driver or any small lever.
+The side drain pan, drip shield brackets and the drain pan extension may now be removed.
+From Figure 1, drain port labeled (A) is the primary drain for this application and condensate drain line must be attached to this drain port.
+Drain port (a) is for the secondary drain line (if used).

+If the side drain pan is removed, the drain port opening in the access panel must be covered by the accessory drain port plug (DPK1) as shown in figure 1.1.

+SIDE DRAIN PAN REMOVAL

+Figure 1.1